ssmirr/appdev-chapters/adding-routes.md

 ### Route

  - All of our routes must be contained within the block following `Rails.application.routes.draw`.
 A new Rails app will already come with this code pre-written in `routes.rb`.
- - Each route is comprised of the `match` method and its two arguments:
+ - Each route is comprised of the `match` method and its **two arguments**:
-    - The first argument to `match` is a `String`: the _path_ that we want users to be able to visit (the path is the portion of the URL that comes after the domain name).
+    - **The first argument to `match` is a `String`**: the _path_ that we want users to be able to visit (the path is the portion of the URL that comes after the domain name).
-    - The second argument to `match` is a `Hash`: this is where we tell Rails which method to call when a user visits the path in the first argument.
+    - **The second argument to `match` is a `Hash`**: this is where we tell Rails which method to call when a user visits the path in the first argument.
 (We'll have to actually write this method in the next step, after we write the route.)

         The `Hash` must have three key/value pairs: